ashwnacharya/ashwnacharya.github.io/_posts/2024-01-08-my-social-media-engagement-model.markdown

 ## Getting feedback.
-I think I'm not overly concerned about putting out perfect timeless content.
+I'm not overly concerned about putting out perfect timeless content.
 Instead, I view my posts as a snapshot of my perspectives at a specific points in time.
 It will be intriguing to observe how my views evolve.

-So apart from cosmetic changes and rewording something once I have found a better word or phrase to express my thoughts, my posts are going to be fairly immutable, and any followups are going to be posts of its own.
+So, apart from cosmetic changes and rewording something once I have found a better word or phrase to express my thoughts, my posts are going to be fairly immutable, and any followups are going to be posts of its own.

 Hence, I won't actively seek feedback just for the sake of improving the content.

-This also imposes on me the responsibility of expressing views that I am willing to stand by for the rest of my life.
-It's something I believe I am comfortable with.
+This also imposes on me the responsibility of expressing views that I am willing to own, even if they change in the future.
+I am comfortable doing that.

 ## Should I expand my reach?